|AtlantiCape Inspections, LLC||P.O. Box 3350||7809 Wellington Ave., Margate NJ 08402||Phone (609) 431-0202|

 SCHEDULING A HOME INSPECTION

 To schedule a home or commercial property inspection, call (609) 431-0202.
 Every attempt is made to meet your timetable.
-For home inspections, weekend or holiday inspections may be able to be accomodated.
+For home inspections, weekend inspections may be able to be accomodated.

 EXECUTION OF PRE-INSPECTION AGREEMENT